emberjs/rfcs/text/0000-named-blocks.md

 # How We Teach This

 The proposed syntax and semantics is a logical continuation of the current Ember syntax and semantics relating to blocks and yielding blocks.
-The `block` sections of components can directly analgized to `else` sections in the existing syntax.
-The proposed syntax can also easily be taught by simply extending the current Ember guides on components, as this is merely the addition of syntax that adds opt-in functionality.
+The "block" sections (`:block-b` in the example above) of components can directly analgized to `else` sections in the current syntax for inverse blocks.
+The proposed syntax can be easily taught by simply extending the current Ember guides on components, as this is merely the addition of syntax that adds opt-in functionality.

 # Drawbacks